gpustack/llama-box/README.md

 ## Tools

 It was so hard to find a Chat UI that was directly compatible with OpenAI, I mean, no installation required (I can live with `docker run`), no tokens (or optional), no [Ollama](https://github.com/ollama/ollama) required, just a simple RESTful API.

 So I was inspired by
 the [llama.cpp/chat.sh](https://github.com/ggerganov/llama.cpp/blob/e6f291d15844398f8326940fe5ad7f2e02b5aa56/examples/server/chat.sh)
-and adjust it to interact with llama-box.
+and adjust it to interact with LLaMA Box.

 All you need is a Bash shell and curl.